mor39a/PortfolioMora/README.md

 > limitations under the License.

 > [!WARNING]
-> The images and PDF files contained in this repository are not covered by the Apache 2.0 license.<br>
+> The images and PDF files contained in this repository may not be covered by the Apache 2.0 license.<br>
-> They must not be reused without explicit permission.
+> They must not be reused without explicit permission.<br>
+> Please refer to the `NOTICE` file at the root of the project for a full list of assets excluded from the Apache License.